-For operating systems where no binary is provided, or if you want the latest development version, you will have to build it from source.
-The code should be compilable on any system with ISO C++17.
-It's tested on Ubuntu, macOS, and Windows.
-Less frequently, someone will build on FreeBSD, OpenBSD, Solaris, etc. Clang/LLVM, GNU C++, and MSVC are regularly exercised via automation.
+For operating systems where no binary is provided or if you want the latest development version, you will have to build it from source.
+The code should be compilable on any system with ISO C++14.
+It's tested on Linux, Mac OS/X, and Windows cross compilers.
+Less frequently, someone will build on MSVC, FreeBSD, OpenBSD, Solaris, etc. Both Clang/LLVM and GNU C++ are regularly exercised via automation.